-14. We should have preferred, if it had been possible to recommend the adoption of a specific duty or duties for fabricated steel rather than an ad valorem duty.
+Reasons for proposing ad valorem and the adoption of a specific duty or duties for fabricated steel rather than an ad valorem duty.
 We have not been able, however, to obtain figures for a sufficient number of products.
-As we have already pointed out, fabricated steel cannot be standardised in the same way as unfabricated steel, and there are no market quotations from which the general level of prices can be readily ascertained.
+As we have already pointed out, fabricated steel cannot be standardised in the same way as unfabricated steel, and these are no market quotations from which the general level of prices can be readily ascertained.
 The cost of fabricated steel is necessarily determined by the amount and kind of fabrication which has to be done, and this may vary, not only between one class of product and another, but also between different products of the same class.
 Were we to propose the imposition of a specific duty it would necessarily be based on some average figure, and it would be difficult to forecast how it would work out in any particular case.